fossasia/support.eventyay.com/promotions-discounts/How-to-create-a-discount-code-for-tickets.md

+---
+title: How to create a discount code for tickets
+---

 # How to create a discount code for tickets?
 To provide a discount code to attendees, please follow these steps: